Brett Maher (gridiron football): 2019 season

 In 2019, Maher struggled with his accuracy during the preseason, but the team showed confidence on his ability by not bringing another kicker to compete with him.
 During Week 5, Maher made one out of three field goal attempts against the Green Bay Packers.
 However, in the next game against the Jets, he became the first kicker in NFL history to have two made field goals of 62 or more yards in a career.
 The following week, Maher set a new career long and broke his own franchise record when he made a 63-yard field goal against the Philadelphia Eagles.
 He finished the game converting all four of his extra points and all three of his field goals, earning NFC Special Teams Player of the Week honors.

 Maher kept struggling during the season with accuracy issues, but the team was patient, waiting for him to play through it.
 During Week 13, he missed two field goals (one deflected) in the 26–15 loss against the Buffalo Bills on Thanksgiving.
 In the next game, Maher missed a 42-yard field goal during a 31–24 road loss to the Chicago Bears, his 10th miss of the season.
 Although Maher converted a 31-yard attempt in the final two minutes to cut the lead to seven points, he also hit a kickoff out of bounds early in the fourth quarter, helping the Bears take over at their own 40-yard line.
 After the game, Maher was quoted in the media as saying: "I felt like I hit every ball pretty well tonight.
 I'll put my head on the pillow tonight feeling good about what I did this week and moving forward".

-On December 9, with the team having lost three consecutive games and in jeopardy of missing the playoffs, Maher was released by the Cowboys due to accuracy concerns.
+On December 9, with the team having lost three consecutive games and in jeopardy of missing the playoffs, Maher was released by the Cowboys after missing ten field goals, citing accuracy concerns.
 He finished the season converting just 20-of-30 field goals (67%), 7-of-13 (54%) on attempts between 30 and 49 yards, missing at least one attempt in 8 of 13 games and making all 36 extra points.
 Maher also set NFL career (3) and single-season (2) records for most field goals made of over 60 yards.
 Maher was replaced by Kai Forbath.